joe7575/minecart/README.md

 Introduction
 ------------

-1. Place your rails and build a route with two ends (junctions are not allowed or ignored)
+1. Place your rails and build a route with two ends.
+Junctions are allowed as long as each route has its own start and end point.
-2. Place a Railway Buffer at both ends
+2. Place a Railway Buffer at both ends.
-3. Drive the route in both directions (route recording), starting at the Railway Buffers
+3. Drive the route in both directions (route recording), starting at the Railway Buffers.
-4. Now you can drop items into the Minecart and punch der cart to get started
+4. Now you can drop items into the Minecart and punch der cart to get started.
-5. To get the items back you have to dig the cart (as usual)
+5. To get the items back you have to dig the cart (as usual).

 History
 -------

 2019-04-19  v0.01  first commit
-2019-04-21  v0.02  functional, but no support for junctions
+2019-04-21  v0.02  functional, with junctions support